Baltinglass: Baltinglass Abbey

+St. Mary's Church

+St. Mary's is a late-19th century gothic Church of Ireland church located in the ruins of Baltinglass Abbey.
+It was built c.
+1884.
+The adjacent rectory was built at the same time.

+McAllister Monument

+The monument which was unveiled in 1904 commemorates the involvement of Michael Dwyer and Sam McAllister in the 1798 Rebellion.
+Sam McAllister was a Presbyterian from Ulster who deserted the Antrim Militia and joined the rebels in Wicklow.
+He was killed in an ambush at a small cottage in Derrynamuck in the Glen of Imaal on 15 February 1799.
+McAllister drew the fire of British soldiers to allow Michael Dwyer to escape.
+The cottage is now an national monument.
+The monument also commemorates the participants of the rebellions of 1803, 1848. and 1867.
+The statue is made from Sicilian marble depicts Sam McAllister holding a rifle in his left hand and his right arm in a sling.
+The base of the statue was made from granite quarried in Ballyknockan.

 Culture

 Baltinglass has featured in film and theatre, being the location for the 1974 movie of Brian Friel's play Philadelphia, Here I Come! starring Donal McCann and Siobhán McKenna.
 It was also the location of the workhouse in Sebastian Barry's play The Steward of Christendom.

 Sport

 The local Gaelic Athletic Association club, Baltinglass GAA, has several pitches and teams.
 One of their early successes was the 1912 Junior title.
 In 1927 they won the Wicklow Senior Hurling title.
 1958 saw Baltinglass win the Wicklow Senior Football Championship for the first time and, in 2020, they won their 23rd such title.
 In 1990 the club claimed the All-Ireland Senior Club Football Championship.

 Transport

 Rail

 Baltinglass railway station opened on 1 September 1885, as part of the line from Sallins to Tullow.
 It closed to passengers on 27 January 1947 and to goods traffic on 10 March 1947, and closed altogether on 1 April 1959 along with the rest of the line.
 The site is now mainly occupied by a livestock mart, although the station building remains intact.